juliofferreira/learning-projects/java-script/web-accessibility/README.md

 # ACESSIBILITY PROJECT

-Run npm install to install dependencies.
+Run 'npm install' to install dependencies.

 A website template was given to the student, and during the course we adjusted the project for better accessibility.